 Relocation of Zoo

-Despite only recently remodelling the Trail of the Kings, the long-term development plan states the resort is looking to relocate this area of the Zoo to outside of the current park boundaries.
+Despite only recently remodelling the Trail of the Kings.
+The long-term development plan states the resort is looking to relocate this area of the Zoo.
+Moving it outside of the current park boundaries.
 This move would form part of a plan to revitalise the resort’s infrastructure by moving the Staff HQ [named ‘Base Camp’] to the former Trail of the Kings site, improving access around that area, and more importantly, freeing up room in the existing Base Camp.

 The Planning Stages